 How should you respond?

-Try teaching alternative behaviors while they are still upset.
+Try teaching alternative behaviors while they are still upset, instead wait until they are calm.
 They can’t learn in a high-emotion state.

 These things won’t help, and they might make it worse.